C. H. (Verified Patient)

 Implants are titanium tooth roots placed in your jaw.
 They function just like your natural tooth roots.
 Once in your jaw, they become a part of your body through a process called osseointegration.
 You won’t even know an implant is there, and it can last your lifetime.

 You can trust our practice with this procedure.
 Dr. Irvine has extensive training in placing implants, having completed numerous continuing education courses.
-She is Dawson-certified and received additional implant training from through implant seminars taught by expert, Dr. Arun Garg.
+She is Dawson-certified and received additional implant training through implant seminars taught by expert, Dr. Arun Garg.
 Plus, we place implants using advanced technology for precise results.
-3-D scans and additional equipment help us plan your treatment to give you the best outcome.
+Using 3-D scans, we create custom surgical guides to give you the best outcome.

 The process begins by coming in for a consultation.
 Your dentist will do an exam and take digital X-rays.
 She will determine if you are a good candidate for the procedure.
 You may need certain procedures to prepare your mouth to support implants.
 Your dentist may need to extract teeth to move forward.
 Bone grafting may be needed if you have bone loss in your jaw.